Where did 400 MiB go?

 | Shared_Clean | 65.5 MiB | 65.5 MiB |

 At this point I was fairly sure it was V8 heap.
-JavaScript objects piling up from all those message fetches, never getting garbage collected.
-Made sense with the step-change pattern too - each burst of fetches creates a bunch of objects, V8 expands its old generation2, and it never gives those pages back to the OS.
+Made sense with the step-change pattern too - each burst of fetches creates a bunch of objects, V8 expands its old generation, and it never gives those pages back to the OS.

 Well, I was wrong.
 Or at least, not entirely right.